Total revenue from our sales of continuing Edrington branded products on a constant currency basis.

 EBIT grew by 40%, reflecting the strong growth in core contribution, with a further benefit from foreign exchange movements.

 Net cash flow excluding the movements in borrowings, shares, dividend payments, expansionary capital expenditure and exceptional items.

 Free cash flow represents the cash the business generates after maintaining our asset base.
 Cash flow continues to be robust and reflects our strong performance allowing for increased investment in capital expenditure and maturing stocks for the future growth of the brands.

 Earnings after tax and minority interests excluding exceptional items.

-The ratio of bank and private placement debt at hedged rates, where applicable, after deduction of cash balances compared to reported earnings before interest, tax, depreciation and amortisation.
+The ratio of bank and private placement debt at hedged rates, where applicable, after the deduction of cash balances, to reported earnings before interest, tax, depreciation and amortisation.

 The 18% increase in the ratio is driven by the increase in net debt as a result of increased investment in assets and infrastructure, partly offset by higher EBITDA.